 Share Premium - the reserve for shares issued above the nominal value.
-This also includes the cost of share issues that occurred during the year.
+This also includes the cost of share issues that occurred.

 Retained Earnings - the retained earnings reserve includes all current and prior periods retained profit and losses.

 Other Reserves - consists of the following;